DDieterich/ODBCapture/docs/SQLCL-Comparison.md

 * *SQL\*Plus/Windows Special Character Handling*
 * *US7ASCII Conversion of all Data and Scripts*

 ODBCapture uses the CSV format for data loading, substantially easing the editing of the data files.
+ODBCapture also stores the data filters that create these data files as part of the OCD (ODBCapture Configuration Data) in the database.

 * *CSV Formated Data Files*
+* *Stored Configuration of Data Filters*

 ODBCapture accomodates dependent object restrictions during data loading.